ls1intum/artemis-ansible-collection/roles/gitlab/README.md

 Role Name
 =========

-This role installes GitLab inside a Docker container for the use with artemis.
+This role installs GitLab inside a Docker container for the use with artemis.

 Role Variables
 --------------